hongchangwu/coursera-spark-notes/Week03.md

    Notice the `persist` call.
 This is to prevent data being shuffled across the network over and again.
 2. Using transformations that returns RDDs with specific partitions.

+   **Partitioner from parent RDD:**
+   Pair RDDs that are the rsult of a transformation of a _partitioned_ Pair RDD typically is configured to use the has partitioner that was used to construct the parent.

+   **Automatically-set partitioners:**
+   - When using `sortByKey`, a `RangePartitioner` is used.
+   - When using `groupByKey`, a `HashPartitioner` is used by default.